Cintakins/Recipe-Website/README.md

 wanted to use route in app.py to redirect potential user to login page when they click "add recipe" if they are not logged in.

 the add step and add ingredient buttons created too many steps when loading the edit page, so there were more steps than the existing values given.
+I created seperate functions for the different pages add.html and edit.html hoping that the window.onload method won't effect the edit.html page, but there were still problems.

 The font awesome icons did not work in the select box.
+I think this is due to it being the free version.

 the brand-logo title overlapped the content on smaller screens.
 Instead of targetting the class, I created an ID for the logo and targetted it with CSS to minimize it for smaller screens.